pedrolamarao/metal/README.md

 # build

-Aasgard's build system is based on Gradle, Nokee and custom plugins.
+Psys' build system is based on Gradle, Nokee and custom plugins.
 This system requires a JDK version 11.

 To build: `./gradlew build`